bartblaze/Yara-rules/README.md

 ## Minimum Yara version needed?
 v3.3.0 is minimally needed, as some rules may require a specific module.
 Note that it's recommended to always use the latest Yara version as found [here](https://github.com/VirusTotal/yara/releases).

+## Do the rules work with Yara-X?
+[Yara-X](https://github.com/VirusTotal/yara-x), a rewrite of Yara in Rust, should have no difficulty running the rules in this repo.
+At time of writing, Yara-X v0.4.0 works fine with the rules presented here.

 ## Feedback?
-If you spot an issue or improvement with one of the rules, feel free to submit a PR!
+If you spot an issue or improvement with one of the rules, feel free to submit a PR or open an Issue.

 # Extra